bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 The squeeze operation is combined with coupling layers to define the basic block of the Real NVP architecture with consists of:

-* 3 coupling layers with alternative checkboard masks
+* 3 coupling layers with alternative checkerboard masks
 * Squeeze operation
 * 3 more coupling layers with alternating channel-wise masks

 Channel-wise masking makes more sense with more channels so having it follow the squeeze operation is sensible.
-Additionally, since half of the variables are passed through, we want to make sure there is no redundancy from the checkboard masking.
-At the final scale, four coupling layers are used with alternating checkboard masking.
+Additionally, since half of the variables are passed through, we want to make sure there is no redundancy from the checkerboard masking.
+At the final scale, four coupling layers are used with alternating checkerboard masking.

 At each of the different scales, half of the variables are factored out and passed directly to the output of the entire network.
 This is done to reduce